 Water your peppers regularly.
 Aim to keep the soil evenly moist.

-Don’t allow the soil to dry out when the plants are in flower.
+Don’t allow the soil to dry out when the peppers are in flower.
 This may damage the crop.

 If you are concerned about your water usage, try harvesting rainwater.
-This can then be re-used in your garden, helping to keep your plants hydrated.
+This can then be re-used in your garden, helping to keep your peppers hydrated.

 Regular watering encourages strong, healthy growth.
 Water soluble fertilizers are easily incorporated into a watering routine, if you need to give your garden an extra boost.